ulissigroup/amptorch/README.md

 #### Uncertainty Quantification (UQ) via Conformal Prediction (CP)

-AMPtorch implements UQ as an optional feature during the prediction.
+AmpTorch implements UQ as an optional feature during the prediction.
 Here we use conformal prediction method with the distances in neural network's latent space to output the uncertainty associated with the predicted energy.
 CP method ensures *calibration* while showing advantage of being *sharp* and *scalable* when tested against benchmarking systems such as MD17, QM9 and OC20 with trained models.

 An example script in Jupyter Notebook can be found in: